Kevin Hayler: Professional Wildlife artist, author, and traveler.

 I joined Deviantart many years ago but even then I felt too old.
 Plus, and this is silly really, I’ve always been put off by the name.
 Why would anyone want to describe themselves as deviant?

-That aside it has its devotees and if nothing else it is easy to use, has a wealth of free resources, tutorials, and downloads.
+That aside it has Over 61 million registered users and about 45 million monthly visitors worldwide, and it is easy to use, has a wealth of free resources, tutorials, and downloads.

 Deviantart is meant to be fun and it can be a sociable place to spend time, offer advice and get feedback.
 It’s a platform that attracts hobbyists and amateurs, nothing wrong with that, but unless you are into teaching your skills there is limited scope to monetize your presence directly.

-You can sell your prints on Deviantart and in theory, get art commissions but in all honesty selling art to artists is a tough call.
+You can sell your prints on Deviantart and , get art commissions but in all honesty selling art to artists is a tough call.
 Artists are curious about other artists but few will ever buy from other artists.

-You will have better luck providing resources, guides, and courses via links to your own site.
+You can also provide resources, guides, and courses via links to your own site.

 Dribbble – Showcase Your Artworks in Progress